gzbkey/Arm-2D/README.md

   - Guidance for the integration of Arm-2D into graphic stacks
 - **Optimisation for ultra-small memory footprint**
   - Enable Deep Embedded microcontrollers to use modernised GUIs.
-  - Helping customers to cost-down
+  - Helping customers to cost down

 ## Key Messages for You